prof-rossetti/internet-technologies/projects/freestyle/project.md

   1. Serves some practical business purpose, and
   2. Either:
-     + A) Leverages Internet technologies introduced in this course (e.g. HTML, CSS, JavaScript, Python), or
+     + A) Leverages Internet technologies introduced in this course (e.g. HTML, CSS, JavaScript), or
      + B) Leverages data shared programmatically over the Internet (for example from a third-party API or website)

 Acceptable products include, but are not limited to: